-We also had a whole bunch of terracotta pots that we use to plant our seedlings in and vine wire rope.
+We also had a whole bunch of terracotta pots that we use to tree planters and vine wire rope.
 That’s the stuff that florists use to make rustic bouquets and stuff.
 Using a glue gun I wound the rope around the pots, starting at the bottom and working my way up to the top.

 Pots and vine wire